Advertisement

 This recipe was originally titled “Cheese Flan.”
 The words quiche and flan can be used interchangeably.
 Flan, the Spanish word for a type of custard, is used by the British to describe a sweet or savory custard tart (and other types of custard dishes); whereas quiche is the French word for a savory custard tart.
 (See our Custard Glossary for the many different kinds of custard dishes.)

 The word quiche evolved from the German word Küchen, cake.
 The dish originated in Alsace-Lorraine (hence, Quiche Lorraine, a specific recipe that uses heavy cream and bacon—no cheese).
 Alsace-Lorraine, now a region of northeastern France, borders on Germany and over the centuries was variously in German control.
 According to food historians, when the quiche—now considered a quintessential French dish—was developed, the region was a German province called Lothringen.
-It’s easy to remember the three points of similarity/difference between quiche and flan:

 • Similar: Both have a custard base and are baked in a buttery pâté brisée (also known as a short paste or shortcrust pastry), a proportion of five parts flour to four parts butter.
 Sweet flans are baked in a sweet pâté brisée, or pâté brisée sucrée.

-• Different: Flans can be sweet as well as savory (berries in a custard base, for example); while quiche is always savory.
+• Different: Flans can be sweet as well as savory (berries in a custard base, for example), while quiche is always savory.

 In France, quiche is served for luncheon or a light supper, along with a salad, bread and white wine.
 Or, it can be the first course for a more elaborate dinner.